petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 ~~~
 box = page.select('Introduction0')
 ~~~
 # Quoting a project?
 Working for a pitch?
-Researching the scope of work?
 Trying to make a planning?
+Researching the scope of testing?
 Designing the flow of feedback?
 ~~~
 section = content.newSection()
 box = mainBox = section.newMain()